Table of Contents -- hold CTRL+F for easy use

 Drone Services – These tasks are taken on and completed by the shortest Irkens whether they like it or not; they don’t require much training, and the jobs vary from janitorial duties, to food preparation and delivery, to the servants of the Tallers and even the Tallests themselves.
 It’s best that you get as good at your job as quickly as you can.
 For your own safety, of course.
-Irkens enlisted as food-service, janitorial, or equipment-managing drones (among many others) are typically below average height, with the cut-off being 5’10’’ and shorter; diminutive Irkens can only go into works not related to drone duties if their skills hold excellent promise.
+Irkens enlisted as food-service, janitorial, or equipment-managing drones (among many others) are typically below average height, with the cut-off being the below average height of three feet; diminutive Irkens can only go into works not related to drone duties if their skills hold excellent promise.

 Militia Training – The Military is one of the most important parts of the Irken Empire.
 Niches in the Empire's military include Imperial Troopers, Engineers, Pilots, Snipers, Elites, Invaders, Observers, Locators, Guards, Wardens, and Slave Drivers; most of Irk's history has shown that the planet has depended on the Irken military since the Great Unification bolstered by Ircka.
 Those in this subdivision of the Irken domain tend to range from average to tall on the height spectrum (4’ to 6'), as this and the scientific wing of the Empire are among the best places to work at.